 Batch Data Queries#

-Batch data queries are an API feature for querying multiple keys in multiple datasets.
+Batch data requests are an API feature for querying multiple keys in multiple datasets.
 Responses include records for the keys from each dataset.
 This is convenient way to get data you want for multiple entities.

 Format: